 Rags of Honor – AAR is an active partner with the Chicago-based silk screen company devoted to hiring homeless and unemployed veterans.

-USO/Navy Seals/Wounded Warriors/Veterans of Foreign Wars/Marine Corps.
+USO/Navy Seals Foundation/Wounded Warriors/Veterans of Foreign Wars/Marine Corps.
 Scholarship Foundation – AAR routinely supports the Armed Forces through donations of time and resources to scholarships and fundraising events.